dtao/safe_yaml/README.md

 Usage
 -----

-When you require the safe_yaml gem in your project, `YAML.load` is patched to accept one additional `options` parameter (for Syck and Psych prior to Ruby 1.9.3, this adds a second parameter; for Psych in 1.9.3 and later, it adds a third).
-The most important of these is the `:safe` option (default: `true`), which controls whether or not to deserialize arbitrary objects when parsing a YAML document.
+When you require the safe_yaml gem in your project, `YAML.load` is patched to accept one additional (optional) `options` parameter.
+This changes the method signature as follows:

+- for Syck and Psych prior to Ruby 1.9.3: `YAML.load(yaml, options={})`
+- for Psych in 1.9.3 and later: `YAML.load(yaml, filename=nil, options={})`

+The most important option is the `:safe` option (default: `true`), which controls whether or not to deserialize arbitrary objects when parsing a YAML document.
 The other options, along with explanations, are as follows.

 - `:deserialize_symbols` (default: `false`): Controls whether or not YAML will deserialize symbols.
 It is probably best to only enable this option where necessary, e.g. to make trusted libraries work.
-Symbols receive special treatment in Ruby and are not garbage collected, which means deserializing them indiscriminately may render your site vulnerable to a DOS attack (hence the default of `false`).
+Symbols receive special treatment in Ruby and are not garbage collected, which means deserializing them indiscriminately may render your site vulnerable to a DOS attack (hence `false` as a default value).

-- `:whitelisted_tags`: Provides a list of YAML tags that designate trusted types, e.g., ones that can be deserialized without worrying about any resulting security vulnerabilities.
+- `:whitelisted_tags`: Accepts an array of YAML tags that designate trusted types, e.g., ones that can be deserialized without worrying about any resulting security vulnerabilities.
 When any of the given tags are encountered in a YAML document, the associated data will be parsed by the underlying YAML engine (Syck or Psych) for the version of Ruby you are using.
-See "Whitelisting Trusted Types" below for more information.
+See the "Whitelisting Trusted Types" section below for more information.

-- `:custom_initializers`: Similar to `whitelisted_tags`, but allows you to provide your own initializers for specified tags rather than using Syck or Psyck.
+- `:custom_initializers`: Similar to the `:whitelisted_tags` option, but allows you to provide your own initializers for specified tags rather than using Syck or Psyck.
+Accepts a hash with string tags for keys and lambdas for values.

-- `:raise_on_unknown_tag` (default: `false`): This option represents the highest possible level of paranoia (not necessarily a bad thing); if the YAML engine encounters any tag other than ones that are automatically trusted by SafeYAML or that you've explicitly whitelisted, it will raise an exception.
+- `:raise_on_unknown_tag` (default: `false`): Represents the highest possible level of paranoia (not necessarily a bad thing); if the YAML engine encounters any tag other than ones that are automatically trusted by SafeYAML or that you've explicitly whitelisted, it will raise an exception.
 This may be a good choice if you expect to always be dealing with perfectly safe YAML and want your application to fail loudly upon encountering questionable data.

 All of the above options can be set at the global level via `SafeYAML::OPTIONS`.
 You can also set each one individually per call to `YAML.load`; an option explicitly passed to `load` will take precedence over an option specified globally.